Finalize Sales Analytics Creation

 - In the app picker at left, select Analytics Studio.
 Click Analytics for Sales Managers to see the complete list of app assets.
 The app’s assets include dashboards, lenses, and datasets, all organized into their own sections.

-- In the Datasets section, click View All to the far right, and locate the Quota dataset.
+- Click the Datasets tab and locate the Quota dataset.

 - Click the arrow to the far right of the dataset name and click Edit.

-- In the next window, click the Replace Data icon at upper right.
+- In the next window, click the Replace Data icon at the upper right.

 - That takes you to the Replace Dataset Data page.
 Click Select file or drag file here….

 - Find and select the DTC_Quota.csv file and click Next.
 Click Next in the next screen, then Upload File in the next screen.
 (These screens let you fine-tune your data before you upload it into a dataset, but that’s a subject for a different day.
-If you want to learn more about importing data to Analytics, see the Analytics Data Integration Basics Trailhead module.)
+If you want to learn more about importing data to Tableau CRM, see the Tableau CRM Data Integration Basics Trailhead module.)

 - You’ll be asked to confirm that you want to replace the data.
 Click Replace to confirm, and you’re almost done.
 But first…